 To the left of each subreddit name is a mini-form where you change your flair settings.
 The three check buttons correspond to rank, champion mastery level, and champion mastery prestige.
 Prestige shows people who have over 250,000 champion mastery points.
 The greyed-out check boxes have been disabled by subreddit moderators.

 Because there aren’t any linked summoners, you will be unranked, and your champion mastery will show up as zero.

 Click the “Add Summoner” button.
 This will bring up a dialog asking for your summoner’s basic information: name and region.
 Enter your information, then click “confirm”.

-The site will then generate a random code to validate your summoner.
-You will need to go to your League of Legends client and rename a rune page to the code.
+The site will then pick a random summoner icon to use to validate your summoner.
+You will need to go to your League of Legends client and change your summoner icon to this icon.